-General standards of admission to the seminary may be found in the Admissions section of this catalog.
+General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.

 Admission to the Doctor of Ministry program at Fuller Seminary requires:

 - A Master of Divinity or its equivalent, or a Master of Arts of a theological nature of at least 96 quarter units (64 semester units) from an approved accredited school.
 Those with an MA degree may be admitted to a special 76-unit track.
 To learn more about MDiv equivalency please contact an advisor at 626.584.5318 or dmin-advising@fuller.edu. - A ministerial leadership position.
 The DMin program is designed for ministry leaders to continue to learn and grow without having to leave their ministry context.